NeuralEnsemble/libNeuroML/how_to_contribute.md

 your right, and the file in the middle is the conflicted one, which you need to solve.

-A nice 3-ways merger makes this process very easy, and merging thing could be fun.
+A nice 3-ways merger makes this process very easy, and merging could be fun.
 To see what you have currently installed just do `git mergetool`

 This is my response